Gigawiz/RipLeech/README.txt

 TubeRip is designed to allow you to download YouTube videos to your hard drive in mp3 or mp4 format.

 *Changelog*
+V2.5b
+Changed Layout.
+Starting form is now a MDIContainer Added Plugin System
+95% Finished on Addons
+Added Support & Feedback Form
+Added option to change wallpaper of program
+Added Documentation and form examples for plugins Added System Messaging Feature
+Started adding Encrypted History feature
+Swapped MySql Servers as old one was not allowing email verification Added "Paid Features" to User Details Window, Addons are free until program is out of beta.

 V2.4b
 Started adding user system based off mysql.
 Current features of user system are: